Eray594/MudForge/README.md

 ```
 This ensures that your components dynamically adapt to theme changes managed by the MudThemeService.

+> [!NOTE]
-> 🔹 **Note:** It does not matter whether the MudBlazor components are placed in `App.razor` or `MainLayout.razor`, as long as the service specifies the configuration.
+> It does not matter whether the MudBlazor components are placed in `App.razor` or `MainLayout.razor`, as long as the service specifies the configuration.

 ---